SHAKE HEART

 CREATING AWARENESS TO PREVENT HEART ATTACKS

-OUR DISTINGUISHED FACULTY
+OUR FACULTY – INTERNATIONAL

 The outstanding conference Faculty, selected by the most prestigious experts in their fields, enrich the program with the current state of knowledge based on detailed analysis of the most recent advancements in cardiovascular sciences.